ExpediaInc/dropwizard-kotlin-abcs/README.md

 	http://localhost:9090/echo

-* Each of us should be able to build the following scenario
+* Each of us should be able to build the following scenario (Write a test for the below case)

 	curl -H "Content-Type: application/json" -X POST -d '{"name":"Person Name","team":"engineering"}' http://localhost:9090/people

-	open *http://localhost:9090/people* in the browser and you should be able to retrieve the first person you entered in
+	open *http://localhost:9090/people* in the browser and you should be able to retrieve the first person you entered.